DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 Open GitHub Desktop and log into it with your credentials from your GitHub account.
 You can check that at Setting > Accounts.

+In Github Desktop make sure you are in the current repository {username}.github.io.
 Then, click on the down arrow which reveals a button `add` with another down arrow which takes you to Clone Repository.

 <img src="/assets/images/clonerepo1.png" style="zoom:40%;" />